thelinuxkid/pyusps/README.rst

     :urbanization: For Puerto Rico addresses only
     :returntext: Additional information about the address, usually a warning, e.g., "The address you entered was found but more information is needed (such as an apartment, suite, or box number) to match to a specific address."

-**firm_name, address_extended and urbanization will return the value requested if the API does not find a match.**
+*firm_name, address_extended and urbanization will return the value requested if the API does not find a match.*

-For multiple addresses responses, the order in which the addresses were specified in the request is preserved.
+For multiple addresses, the order in which the addresses were specified in the request is preserved in the response.

 Errors
 ------

 A ValueError will be raised if there's a general error, e.g., invalid user id, or if a single address request generates an error.
-Except for a general error, multiple address requests do not raise errors.
+Except for a general error, multiple addresses requests do not raise errors.
 Instead, if one of the addresses generates an error, the ValueError object is returned along with the rest of the results.